 Standoffs are not necessarily needed but can be useful for leveling and balance of the board.

-Connect the threaded standoffs to the four corners of the board, holes will need to be drilled, such that the distance from the underside of the board to the supporting surface is 20 mm.
+Connect the threaded standoffs to the four corners of the board as shown in the figure below, holes will need to be drilled.

 There may be variation on how the standoff can connect to the board depending on the chosen standoff, itself.
 One method is shown below with a threaded standoff and two nuts that pin the plate.